sukumo28/vscode-audio-preview/README.md

 You can play your audio file and preview its info on VS Code.
 You can also check waveform and spectrogram.

-Supported Audio Files: `wav`, `aac`, `mp3`, `ogg`, `flac`, ... etc.
+Supported Audio Files: `wav`, `mp3`, `aac`, `ogg`, `flac`, `opus` ... etc.

 > **Note**
-> VSCode will [officially support Audio controls within Notebooks](https://github.com/microsoft/vscode/issues/118275#issue-823489255) in the near future.
+> Please consider using the built-in audio playback feature as well.
-> Please consider using the official feature.
+> When we developed this VS Code extension, VS Code did not bundle ffmpeg and had no audio playback capabilities.
-> Thank you for using this extension.
+> However, with updates, a built-in audio playback feature has been added.
-> (However, we will continue to maintain and develop this extension.)
+> While this extension has finish its purpose, we will continue to maintain it slowly.

 ## Features